ing-bank/prometheus-scenarios/promql/chapter2/UsingFunctions.md

 * *delta*: change in value between the first and last value of a time series in a range vector (time range)
 * *idelta*: change in value between the 2 last values of a time series in a range vector (time range)
+* *derive*: per-second derivative of a time series in range vector

+Delta shows you the *difference* between two points in time where the two values are subtracted from each other.
+These two values are selected based on the given time frame (i.e. 1 min).
+On the other hand, deriv(v range-vector) calculates the per-second *derivative* of the time series in a range vector v, using simple linear regression.
+In ther words, deriv calculates the slope of the graph.
-* *derive*: per-second derivative of a time series in range vector Note that the idelta function is somewhat less useful as it depends on the scrape interval in order to give it meaning.
+The idelta function is somewhat less useful as it depends on the scrape interval in order to give it meaning.

 When monitoring an application, you may be interested in the number of users currently using you application.
 Gauges are a good tool to measure it.
 The demo api has a metric called *logged_on_customers* that simulates exactly that.

 ### Assignment
-Add a panel showing the per second change in the number of logged on customers for each site
+Add a panel showing the per second change in the number of logged on customers for each country

 <details>
   <summary>Show solution</summary>
   <p>
   **Solution**.
-You should have filled in: ```deriv(logged_on_customers{site='$site'}[1m])}```
+You should have filled in: ```deriv(logged_on_customers{country='$country'}[1m])}```
   <!-- ![assignment5-1](./chapter2/assignment5-1.png) -->

-  Delta shows you the *difference* between two points in time where the two values are subtracted from each other.
-  These two valuables are selected based on the given time frame (in this case 1 min).
-  On the other hand, deriv(v range-vector) calculates the per-second *derivative* of the time series in a range vector v, using simple linear regression.
-In ther words, deriv calculates the slope of the graph.
   </p>
 </details>